 In the heart of Fort Smith, the must-see Northern Life Museum showcases the area’s First Nations, Métis and Euro-Canadian heritage.
 It boasts a collection of some 10,000 items, including local man Frank Conibear’s famous trap, which revolutionized fur-harvesting, and the stuffed body of Canus, a whooping crane sire whose, um, efforts brought his species back from the brink of extinction in nearby Wood Buffalo National Park.

-The most quaint museum in the Northwest Territories, this hand-built log structure in tiny Colville Lake features paintings by famed local priest, pilot, and town-founder Bern Will Brown, as well as the North’s first snowmobile.
+The most quaint museum in the Northwest Territories, this hand-built log structure in the tiny fly-in community of Colville Lake features paintings by famed local priest, pilot, and town-founder Bern Will Brown, as well as the North’s first snowmobile.

 The lovingly curated Norman Wells Historical Centre in Norman Wells showcases the multifaceted events that shaped this region.
 Colourful military vehicles from the building of the legendary Canol Road sit bumper-to-bumper in the yard, while inside you’ll find memorabilia from the oil-boom nearly a century ago, displays on Mackenzie river shipping and barging, and much more.